De Laval Nozzle Optimization & Thrust Analysis

 Overview

-As a 10th-grade researcher, I designed and executed a study to analyze how the exit angle of a de Laval nozzle affects the conversion of thermal energy into kinetic thrust.
-This project required building a custom thrust-testing stand from scratch and developing a C++ numerical model to bridge the gap between theoretical fluid dynamics and empirical data.
+Back in 2022, as a 10th-grade researcher, I designed and executed a study to analyze how the exit angle of a de Laval nozzle affects the conversion of thermal energy into kinetic thrust.
+This project required building a custom thrust-testing stand from scratch and developing an Arduino logic to bridge the gap between theoretical fluid dynamics and empirical data.

 Methodology & Testing Hardware